 Part of me wanted to jump off the bench with exaltation, while the other part sagged from shame at the attention.
 I slumped on the piano bench.
 “I have to work on my technique.”

-Nikolaos shrugged, as though to say the need to improve one’s technique was understandable, then gestured to David to join him at the table.
+Nikolaos shrugged, as though to say the need to improve one’s technique was understandable, then gestured to David to join him at the table in the living room, not far from where I sat on the piano bench.
 I tried to ignore this small audience while I played Chopin’s E-flat Major Nocturne.
 I had been playing the piano for such a short time as an adult that any audience felt intimidating.